 Wait for the process to finish.

 The separated samples will appear in your sample library.
-From here, you can easily export these files to your machine for use in other projects or remixing sessions.
+Click on the 3-dots behing the name of the sample to open the Sample details.
+Click the download button to export these files to your machine for use in other projects or remixing sessions.

 Create Acapellas with Vocal Isolation